-The Financial Aid Office, located in Ralston Hall, serves students seeking financial assistance, and provides information to students and parents who are not familiar with the financial aid process.
-Annually the Financial Aid Office processes in excess of \$17 million in the form of grants, scholarships, loans, and work programs from federal, state, institutional, and private sources.
+The Financial Aid Office, located in Ralston Hall with an annex in St. Mary's Hall, serves students seeking financial assistance, and provides information to students and parents who are not familiar with the financial aid process.
+Annually the Financial Aid Office processes in excess of \$19 million in the form of grants, scholarships, loans, and work programs from federal, state, institutional, and private sources.

-Students who have been admitted to NDNU as at least half-time students, and are U.S. citizens or U.S. permanent residents, are eligible to be considered for all types of financial assistance.
+Students who have been admitted to NDNU as at least half-time students, and who are U.S. citizens or U.S. permanent residents, are eligible to be considered for all types of financial assistance.
+(Note: international students do not qualify for financial aid.)
 NDNU administers financial aid in accordance with federally accepted principles and practices.